About the Project

 - Bug Fix: Added validation to check that any regular expression entered is valid.

-Right now the new search tool is only here on the index page; it will be added to the concordance page in the next few days.
+Right now the new search tool is only here on the index page.
+There were some difficulties adding it to the corpus results page, but we'll try to straighten them out in the next update.

 Google Chrome Problem Fixed